OneTrueC/mouseTrail/README.md

 Included are some examples, which are taken from the Adwaita cursor theme.

+If the current cursor has no name and has its hotspot at (0, 0), then **mouseTrail** will stop and wait until another cursor is used.

 Exit Status
 -----------
 | Return Code |                                                Meaning |